vanshsethi23/MRSS_BHEL-Summer-Internship-Project/README.md

 ## Contributing

-Contributions to Digi Suraksha are welcome!
+Contributions to MRSS BHEL are welcome!
 If you find a bug or have a feature request, please open an issue.
 If you'd like to contribute code, fork the repository and submit a pull request.

 ## License